Not All Cell Tower Leases Are Equal & Neither Are Experts In The Cell Tower Lease Consulting Field

 - Historical sites are very difficult to develop cell sites on and influence pricing.

-- Availability of competing sites — either ground space or rooftop space will influence price.
+- Availability of competing sites — either ground space or rooftop space will influence the price.

 A general rule of thumb is, the harder it is to get the site approved and built, and the fewer choices that are available to the wireless carrier or cell tower developer, the better chance you have of getting a higher rental fee.